alex-anastasopol/anastasopol.accounts.and.transactions/README.md

 <h4> Steps to start the web application </h4>

+<h5>Prerequisites</h5>

+The following must be installed on your computer:
+* Java runtime 8 or higher
+* Docker

 * Download the web application file: [anastasopol.accounts.and.transactions-0.0.1-SNAPSHOT.war](https://github.com/alex-anastasopol/anastasopol.accounts.and.transactions/blob/master/release/anastasopol.accounts.and.transactions-0.0.1-SNAPSHOT.war)

 * Run the following shell commands: